 Kirsty says: ‘Gaelic culture has maintained a kitchen ceilidh culture in ways that the rest of the country hasn’t, I’m interested in what ways folk from the islands value this, especially in the context of contemporary culture.
 I’m interested in what the human experience of being in a marginalised culture is.
 And I want to ask : is there a sense of empowerment gained by living out that culture everyday in the knowledge of its marginalised status?”

 Kirsty draws on Scots musical traditions while frequently collaborating with other artists.
 Her latest album project Young Night Thought is an audiovisual exploration of the ‘inner child’ concept through folklore, song and film.

-Alan Bissett: Soil & Soul
+Alan Bissett: Soil & Soul (script development)

 An Lanntair, 14 July 2018, and in residence in Uig, 12-14 July